msoumik78/msoumik78.github.io/_posts/2017-10-10-this-is-the-forth-post.markdown

 ---

-layout: posttitle:  "What is Memcache ?"
+layout: post
+title:  "Why use NoSQL"
 date:   2017-08-22 16:55:23 +0530
 categories: jekyll update

 ---

 # What is Memcache ?
 It's a distributed in memory object caching system which means that it is not a persistent data store and all data is lost after